joshgerdes/jekyll-uno/_posts/2022-05-12-deallocate-stopped-virtual-machines-using-azure-automation.md

   teaser: images/iazure-marketplace-banner.png

 ---
-[Virtual Machines](https://azure.microsoft.com/en-us/overview/what-is-a-virtual-machine/?WT.mc_id=AZ-MVP-5004796#overview " What is a virtual machine (VM)?") in Microsoft Azure have different states and, depending on what state the Virtual Machine is in, will determine whether you get billed or not _(for the Compute, storage and network adapters are still billed)_.
+[Virtual Machines](https://azure.microsoft.com/en-us/overview/what-is-a-virtual-machine/?WT.mc_id=AZ-MVP-5004796#overview " What is a virtual machine (VM)?"){:target="_blank"} in Microsoft Azure have different states and, depending on what state the Virtual Machine is in, will determine whether you get billed or not _(for the Compute, storage and network adapters are still billed)_.

 | Power state | Description | Billing |
 | --- | --- | --- |